Cold Pressed White Sesame Oil (Wood Pressed Chekku Til Oil) 500 mlRegular price Rs. 449.00 Sale price Rs. 359.00

 How to Use Sesame Oil for Hair?

-Direct Massage: Apply the oil to your hair and the roots and let it rest for 20 minutes.
+Direct Massage: Apply the oil to your hair and the roots and let it absorb for 20 minutes.
 Rinse your hair with shampoo and warm water.

 Mix with other Oils: Sesame oil can be mixed with other oils like coconut for repairing damaged hair, almond for deep conditioning & neem to reap more benefits.